wxsoi/LAI/README.md

 [//]: # (A tl;dr which highlights some points why someone who found your research code should care about this repository.)

 ## Reproduction
 Follow the instruction in the below subsection.
 The first two section have to be done first in that order.
-The section for the models can be done in any order, once the data is in order.
+The section for the models can be done in any order, once the debiased datasets are created.
 Unfortunately, we cannot share the Reddit data directly under a data agreement.
-> The code was tested with Python 3.x on {operating system}
+> The code was tested with Python 3.12 on Windows 10/11

 ### Data Preprocessing
 1. Run `language-detect.py` to remove the majority non-English rows